 The Nakuru reserve is one of the newest reserves in Kenya, and was established less than 60 years ago.
-The reserve is the home of thousands of animals such as lions, tigers, hippopotamuses, giraffes, African buffalo, warthogs, rhinos, antelopes, deer and a vast variety of rare and magnificent animals and birds.
+The reserve is the home of thousands of animals such as lions, leopard, hippopotamuses, giraffes, African buffalo, warthogs, rhinos, antelopes, deer and a vast variety of rare and magnificent animals and birds.

 Among the many animals living in the reserve are about 30 black rhinos and about 60 white rhinos.
 This reserve has one of the largest rhinoceros concentrations in Kenya.